• Government

 You can sign up to receive updates on Beacon’s sustainability efforts here.

-The City of Beacon has begun implementing the 2022 Community Compost Pilot Program, which features both backyard bins and community drop sites for compostable waste.
+The City of Beacon began its Compost Program in 2022 and has been expanded since that time.
+The Program currently features both backyard bins and community drop sites for compostable waste.
 The program is being managed by the Conservation Advisory Committee with funding from the City of Beacon.

 For more detail on the program and for information on how you can participate in the program, click here.